Gliksbot/Dexter/README.md

 ### Advanced collaboration

-The backend now includes a lightweight ``CollaborationHub`` which broadcasts user queries, Dexter's clarifying questions, and responses to any number of listeners.
+The backend now includes a lightweight ``CollaborationHub`` which broadcasts user queries, Dexter's clarifying questions, answers, and responses to any number of listeners.
 This enables real-time cooperation between Dexter and supporting teammates or tools.
-Clarifying questions are generated dynamically to surface intent, constraints, and success criteria, giving collaborators the context and time they need to craft high-quality solutions.
+Clarifying questions are generated using Dexter's own heuristics—no external LLM calls are required.
+Once the user has answered the questions a ``clarifications_complete`` event notifies collaborators to begin proposing and voting on solutions.